-I show in section II.C that a lower bound on the amount of VAT evaded in the treated industries is provided by formula (3).
-Table IV uses the reform-driven changes in sales, exports, and purchases, as documented in Table I, to estimate this lower bound.
-Rows 1-3 of the table report the three terms in the formula for the five baseline years (2000-2004).
-To estimate each term, I multiply the percent change in the corresponding variable as implied by its response reported in Table I with the aggregate value of the variable reported in the given year.
-Row 4 estimates the total amount evaded in PKR billions using formula (3).
-In the final row of Panel A, I express the total amount evaded as a proportion of total sales reported in the treated industries in the year.
+Section II.C shows that a lower bound on the amount of VAT evaded in the treated industries is provided by formula (3).
+I now use the results in Table I to estimate this lower bound.
+The calculations are in Table IV.
+Rows 1-3 compute the three terms in the formula for the four baseline years (2001-2004).
+To estimate each term, I multiply the percent change in the variable as implied by its response reported in Table I with its aggregate value in the baseline year.
+Row 4 adds the three terms to compute the total evaded amount in PKR billions using formula (3).
+Finally, the last row of the top panel expresses the evaded amount as a fraction of the potential revenue in the year.

-Panel B of the table identifies evasion arising from the overclaim of VAT refunds.
-Section II.D shows how formula (8) can be used to estimate this amount.
-Before I can use formula (8), I need to estimate the production function of exports $f: \mathbb{R}+ \to$ $\mathbb{R}+$ $s_E = f(c_E)$ .
-Figure V plots a nonparametric representation of this mapping for the pre- and post-reform years.
-To construct the plot, I group firms into small bins on the basis of log purchases reported by them.
-I then plot the average log exports of firms in each bin.
-The sample for this binned scatter plot consists of all firm-month observations of the treated industries, excluding those with the log purchases less than the 5th or more than the 95th percentile of the corresponding (pre- or post-reform) distribution.
-I also superimpose a linear regression line on the scatter plot.
-The relationship between the two variables in the log-log space is approximately linear with a slope parameter of 0.5, which means that the production function of exports is $s_E = A \cdot c_E^{0.5}$ .
-Note that this relationship does not need to be causal as I only use it to predict $\Sigma_j (c{E,j} - \hat{c}{E,j})$ implied by $\Sigma_j (s{E,j} - \hat{s}{E,j})$ , the term identified through the DD estimator.
-Rows 6-10 compute the amount of overclaimed refund, expressing it as a percentage of total exports (Row 9) and total refund claimed (Row 10) by the treated industries.
+Panel B of the table uses formula (7) to calculate the amount of overclaimed refund by treated firms.
+One important ingredient in this formula is the inverse mapping from exports to purchases of intermediates used in exports .
+Figure V estimates this mapping nonparametrically.
+To construct the plot, I group firms into small bins on the basis of log purchases reported by them and plot the average log exports in each bin.
+The sample for this binned scatter plot consists of all firm-month observations of the treated industries, excluding those with the log purchases less than the 5th or more than the 95th percentile of the corresponding distribution.
+The relationship between the two variables in the log-log space is approximately linear with a slope parameter of 0.5, which means that the production function of exports $f: \mathbb{R}+ \to \mathbb{R}+$ $s_E = f(c_E)$ is Cobb-Douglas with $s_E = A \cdot c_E^{0.5}$.
+Note that this relationship does not need to be causal as I only use it to predict Σ_j $(c{E,j} - \hat{c}{E,j})$ implied by Σ_j $(s{E,j} - \hat{s}{E,j})$, the term identified through the DD estimator.
+Rows 6-8 combine the estimated production function and exports response to compute the amount overclaimed as refund.
+The final row expresses it as a percentage of the potential revenue in the year.